Mark-MDO47/UniRemote/README.md

 ### Entire Screen Pans or Scrolls
 [Top](#uniremote-\--one-remote-to-rule-them-all "Top")<br>
-I didn't find a good way to prevent the entire screen from "panning" or "scrolling".
+I didn't find a good way to prevent the entire screen from "panning" or "scrolling" during a "long press".
 I tried the following without success.

 | Routine | Description |
 | --- | --- |